2021 North Carolina Tar Heels football team

 The 2021 North Carolina Tar Heels football team represented the University of North Carolina at Chapel Hill as a member of Coastal Division of the Atlantic Coast Conference (ACC) for the 2021 NCAA Division I FBS football season.
 The Tar Heels were led by head coach Mack Brown, who was in the third season of his second stint at North Carolina and his 13th overall season at the university.
-The team played their home games at Kenan Memorial Stadium.
+The team played their home games at Kenan Stadium.